ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IStation.rst

 IStation
 ========

-.. py:class:: IStation
+.. py:class:: ansys.stk.core.stkobjects.aviator.IStation

    object

    Interface used to access a station for an Aviator aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IStation

 Overview
 --------